-SHSU periodically hires additional security for campus events, over-night security for COM, and for other various reasons throughout the year.
+SHSU periodically hires additional security for campus events, over-night security for SHSU COM, and for other various reasons throughout the year.
 These individuals are trained upon hiring and an annual notification is distributed to such individuals.
+Additional security employees are hired to enforce university policies and procedures, but do not have authority to enforce the law or make arrests.
+Jurisdiction for hired additional security is limited to campus owned and controlled property.